nawwardiab/mern-expense-tracker/notes/notes-on-invitationLink.md

    - If **not logged in**, the user is prompted to log in or sign up.
      - After successful login/signup, they are redirected back to the **invite accept page**.
-   - If **already logged in**, they directly see a “Join Group?” prompt (maybe showing group details).
+   - If **already logged in**, they directly see a "Join Group?" prompt (maybe showing group details).

 4. **User accepts the invite**:

-   - The server validates `inviteToken`, checks it’s not expired, ensures group still exists, etc.
+   - The server validates `inviteToken`, checks it's not expired, ensures group still exists, etc.
    - If valid, the user is added to the group.

 5. **allow multiple uses** until it expires.